 LLC Ownership Gives You Control

 Most people who choose to be an LLC do so because they want control of their business.
-Adding to this is that in most states in the US, it’s permissible to only have one owner of an LLC, making it perfect for small business owners.
+Adding to this is that in most states in the U.S., it’s permissible to only have one owner of an LLC, making it perfect for small-business owners.
 Single member LLCs are able to make their own decisions without have to get approval from investors as they would if their company was considered a partnership or corporation, and they can do so without fear of being personally accountable if problems arise.
-Once more people starting joining as members, any future problems can be thwarted by having a user agreement between all operating parties.
+Once more people start joining as members, any future problems can be thwarted by having a user agreement between all operating parties.
 That user agreement can outline what happens when certain situations arise, so that if someone should choose to leave, the company can still legally operate and run as a business entity.
 Generally, whatever works best for all parties concerned can be put into the agreement.

 If you need help learning more about LLC benefits, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.